justinemter/pseudo-channel/README.md

 ## Contact Mark Or Me

 We set up [discord](https://discord.gg/7equn68) channel where you can ping Mark and I with any issues you may run into.
 You can find us there or file an "issue" here in this repo.

+Stay tuned for a polished version / bug fixes.
+I've also started a user friendly web version that hopefully will be working soon.

+## Special Thanks

+Special thanks to Mark @ [Fake TV](https://medium.com/@Fake.TV).
+Without his creative ideas and love for TV, this "PseudoChannel" wouldn't be as cool as it is.
+I look forward to tinkering with this project and seeing others "unplugging" and creating their own home network.
+Mark has some excellent ideas in regard to making this thing much more usable as a "pseudo-cable" network - I think this will be in the next version as it is the 'icing on the cake' sort of feature.
+Anyway, enjoy!